hjnasd/sd-model-preview-xd/README.md

 1. After creating the preview files and putting them in the corresponding directories, select the Model Preview tab in web ui and then the type of model you want to preview
 2. Select a model from the dropdown list.
 (If the model has any preview files they will be shown)
 3. Any preview png files found that also contain prompt data embedded in them will have a red "copy" button when hovering over the image.
 By clicking the button it will copy the prompt data to your clipboard.
 4. If you would like to filter the list of models enter text in the filter text box.
-The filter text will be seperated by commas and return models who have that text anywhere in its name or its associated `.tags`[^4] file.
+The filter text will be separated by commas and return models who have that text anywhere in its name or its associated `.tags`[^4] file.

 ![screenshot](https://github.com/CurtisDS/sd-model-preview-xd/raw/main/sd-model-preview-xd.png)